whitneyburton/portfolios/students/1602/ashwin-rao/ashwin_rao.markdown

 The purpose of this project was to create a simple web application that can communicate with a user through http.

+I enjoyed learning about http and getting a better understanding of how a client communicates with a server, and how the server responds to the client.

+I was focusing on being attentive to moments in which I experienced difficulty writing tests, and responding to those moments as opportunities to create new objects.
+However, after Horace evaluated the project I saw that there was much more I could have done in this area.

+As a result, the relationship between testing and program decomposition is an area I continue to focus on.

-**I received the following comments and results:**
+**Horace evaluated this project with the following results:**

    "Making progress on decomposition of the system -- have 2 quite useful domain objects in the Request and Response classes and their usage is pretty consistent.

    Testing of these 2 also pretty effective -- getting better at carving these chunks to wrap into an object and test - still just need to keep pushing this further.

    Interesting discussion around what makes parts of this system hard to test -- if we can't change this then we can at least minimize our dependence on it...

    Test suite is pretty good at mixing some integration tests that actually run and hit the server and some unit tests of the request/response objects that are defined."

 Category | Score